ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_nfrs.md

 End user devices like customer laptops, these are out of our control but there are NFRs that can be set around the apps running on them.
 For battery powered devices, low energy usage has the added benefit of aiding battery life.

-{% include categoryItem.html item="CatDEndUserDevices" id="EndUserDevices" noLink=true %}
+{% include categoryItem.html item="CatDCustomerDevices" id="CustomerDevices" noLink=true %}
 NFRs for devices are one of the easier things to set and test because you can obtain real representative hardware to do measurements.
 Possible NFRs are:
 - **Single page view uses < X kWh:** Promote pages that don't use unnecessary energy.
 - **No energy usage when user not on page:** Ensure that no energy is used when the user is not on a webpage.
 Note: modern browsers will help enforce this anyway.